elementary-data/elementary/README.md

 ## **License**

-Elementary is licensed under Apache License 2.0.
+Elementary lineage is licensed under Apache License 2.0.
 See the LICENSE file for licensing information.